israelroldan/grunt-ssh/README.md

 The remote port, optional, defaults to `22`.

+###### pty ```boolean/object```

+Set to true to allocate a pseudo-tty with defaults, or an object containing specific pseudo-tty settings (see '[Pseudo-TTY settings](https://github.com/mscdex/ssh2#pseudo-tty-settings)').
+Setting up a pseudo-tty can be useful when working with remote processes that expect input from an actual terminal (e.g. sudo's password prompt).

 ###### ignoreErrors ```boolean```

 Determins if the task should stop or continue if any of the commands returns a code other than 0.
 Disabled by default.